d-bl/GroundForge-help/docs/snow-mix/droste/index.md

 With two [droste](Glossary#droste)  steps you have way more options to combine snowflakes than with the mixer.
 The mixer only allows to assign stitches to one or four snowflakes.
-The price: more steps to apply a predefined recipe, that takes only two clicks with the mixer.
+The price for the freedom: more steps to apply a predefined recipe, that takes only two clicks with the mixer.

 How to